-Meet the local producers who make up our HSUS Agriculture Advisory Council for Ohio, the third in our growing system of state agriculture councils.
+Meet the members of The HSUS Ohio Agriculture Advisory Council, part of our growing system of state agriculture councils.

 Warren Taylor has worked in the dairy industry for nearly 40 years and served on numerous dairy and food processing committees and councils in a range of areas including hormone labeling, country of origin labeling, and raw milk initiatives.

 In December 2007, Warren began bottling his neighbors’ local sustainably produced grass fed milk and supplying it to stores in the Athens area.
 Snowville Creamery products are now available across most of the state and in more than 20 Whole Foods stores in the Washington, D.C. area.

 Warren considers the responsibility to serve the public good central to individuals and corporations in an enlightened and progressive society under sound governance.
 Warren believes that the principles of democracy imply that consumers have a primary right to know and influence how their food is produced, processed, labeled, distributed, inspected, regulated, and subsidized.
 Most importantly, government policies must progress America toward the sustainable production of healthful food for the benefit of farmers and consumers.

 Bill Miller and his wife, Sibyl, own and operate a 160-acre organic family farm in southwestern Ohio.
 They raise grain crops and maintain a herd of 60 to 90 Angus cattle.